 Your changes will save automatically, so you’re good to go.

-After you’ve successfully connected your Iterable integration, Stitch will continuously replicate your webhook data into your data warehouse.
+After you’ve successfully connected your Iterable integration, Stitch will continuously replicate your webhook data into your destination.

 Webhooks and historical data

-Because Iterable data is sent to Stitch in real-time, this means that only new records are replicated to your data warehouse.
+Because Iterable data is sent to Stitch in real-time, this means that only new records are replicated to your destination.
 Most webhook-based integrations don’t retain historical data due to this as-it-happens approach.

 Query for the latest data

 If you simply want the latest version of the object - or objects, if you elected to track more than one during the setup - in the integration’s table (